-The only solution that combines all tests recommended for a WIfI classification.
+The only solution that combines all tests recommended by the Global Vascular Guidelines.

 Instruments that will improve

 The PeriFlux 6000 Combined System offers the unique capability to simultaneously assess both Toe Pressure and PVR as well as measure Skin Perfusion Pressure (SPP) or Transcutaneous Oxygen (tcpO2) in the tissue with one system saving limbs, lives, cost and reducing human suffering.

 User-friendly software is guiding the user throughout the examination with a standardized measurement procedure for reliable and reproducible results.